-Master in Business Administration - Major in Tourism
+Master of Business Administration - Major in Tourism

 The Master in Business Administration with a Major in Tourism offers the following advantages: